Wednesday, May 29, 2019

 Cowley works many historical details into the story, through the character of Sidah who answers Jomar's questions about the city of Ur and who provides detailed descriptions of the goldsmith craft as he creates the golden bull for the temple lyre.

-Although the storyline in The Golden Bull is driven by Jomar and Zefa's need to survive in Ur where they are sent because their parents can no longer support them, it is the relationship between Jomar and his sister that forms the central theme.
+Although the storyline in The Golden Bull is driven by Jomar and Zefa's need to survive in Ur where they have been sent because their parents can no longer support them, it is the relationship between Jomar and his sister that forms the central theme.
 At the beginning of the novel, Jomar views his sister as a burden when he learns she will accompany him to Ur.
 Zefa also struggles as she finds Jomar has gone from ignoring her to ordering her around.
 However, as they set out on their journey, Jomar listens for the first time to the songs Zefa sings and begins to understand that she has a special gift.
 "For years he'd heard the songs that Zefa made up, heard them without really listening.
 They had been about such childish things as a lost doll, the death of a pig, and the sun's magic that shriveled a grape into a sweet raisin.
 But now Jomar was struck by the words of this song.
 How could a girl of twelve make up such a solemn prayer?"
 When Zefa is made a slave by Malak, Jomar refuses to abandon her to her fate, remembering his duty to protect her.
 Instead he stays with her and together they escape and continue on their journey to Ur.
 Jomar comes to realize that Zefa's ability to play the lyre and compose songs may be very helpful to them.
 Her playing earns them some food from a family with a baby who won't sleep and helps her get into Ur.

 When a lapis bead goes missing from Sidah's workshop and Zefa is suspected, Jomar confronts her.
 Zefa is outraged by Jomar's lack of trust in her.
 Jomar feels guilt over his doubts about his sister.
 "Instead of protecting Zefa, he had become her enemy, her accuser."
 He is also troubled because he doesn't know how to protect his sister both from the accusations that she is a thief and from Malak who has promised to find Zefa and take her back.